 Moving Day Missteps06/09/2017 Biggest of All?
 Not Properly Planning!Ah, yes: planning.
 No household move is smooth without it!
-If if it sounds like we’re making too much of that in our blogs and web pages, you’re right!
+If we seem to be driving that thought into the ground in our blogs and web pages, you’re right!
 We are!
 After all, when you employ us to take care of your move, we’ve got a vested interest in ensuring that it’s pulled off successfully.
 And if you’ve hired a mover other than us?
-In that case, planning becomes absolutely mandatory!
+In that case, planning becomes absolutely imperative!
 The more prepared you are up front for not only everything that should happen but also a few things that shouldn’t happen but could, the better your move will go.
 So, by all means, plan!Boo-Boos That Planning Can Help You AvoidTaking on too much yourself.
 Keep your head!
 Unless you’re Superman or Wonder Woman you can’t do everything.
 Ask friends and relatives for help|assistance]29].
-Let the kids pack what’s theirs in their bedrooms.
+Let the kids pack the personal stuff in their bedrooms.
 Split up the inventorying and packing of various rooms between yourself and your spouse.
 And engage a professional moving company to take care of the loading, shipping, and unloading – or whatever else you haven’t the time, the expertise40], or the desire to come to grips with personally.Waiting until the last minute to take care of everything.
 Moving is done in stages.
-By way of illustration, there are timelines for terminating services (gas, electric, phone, and such) at your current address and authorizing their hookup at your new address before you get there.
-Special arrangements must be made and time must be taken to pack and haul large or priceless belongings.
+By way of illustration, there are timelines for terminating services (gas, electric, phone, and so forth) at your current address and turning them on at your new address before you get there.
+Special arrangements must be made and time must be taken to pack and haul huge or priceless belongings.
 When the movers pull up in your drive, everything that’s got to go had best be ready to go if the move is to keep on schedule.
-Setbacks can cost you – and a lot more than money.
+Delays can cost you – and a lot more than money.
 Dashing around at the last minute is a sure way to ensure that things get lost or left behind.
-Or damaged.Failing to formulate a Moving Day plan for the kids and pets.
-Are the kids heading out with you or your spouse or staying with grandma until the move’s done?
+Or damaged.Not having a Moving Day plan for the kids and pets.
+Are the kids traveling with you or your spouse or staying with grandma until the move’s done?
 Have plans been made to cover their school situation?
 Can you take Fido with you or is he better off being boarded until yougotten settled in}76} your new home?
 You know these things must be appraised.
 Don’t wait to appraise them!Not not alerting your moving company to changes in your schedule.
 Has the start date of your new job in your new city changed in a way that might necessitate changing91 your move date?
-Can’t make the time originally scheduled for the home survey that determines your move estimate?
+Can’t make the time initialy scheduled for the home survey that determines your move estimate?
 Need to have the movers show up a little later than planned on Move Day?
 Okay, sometimes changes are inevitable.
-They don’t have to be an obstacle, though … if you alert your moving company to them well enough in advance!Not reading the paperwork from your mover scrupulously.
+There’s no reason for them to be an obstacle, though … if you alert your moving company to them well enough in advance!Not reading the paperwork from your mover scrupulously.
 What?
 You didn’t see that extra charge for the moving company’s packing services on page two of the contract?
 Or the cost of packing and hauling that massive grand piano of yours?
 Or that your moving insurance doesn’t truly cover the full valuation of your possessions?
-Of course, maybe none of those things were actually in the contract – and should have been.
+Of course, maybe none of that stuff was actually in the contract – and should have been.
 If you didn’t read it, how would you know?
 Surely you’ve heard the old adage that you shouldn’t ever sign a contract you haven’t read.
 Heed it!
-Or you’ll surely get a bill you weren’t banking on!Follow the precepts above, start planning early, and you could see that your household move has all the adventure you hoped for – and none of the trauma you dreaded!
+Or you’ll surely get a bill you weren’t banking on!Follow the precepts above, start planning early, and you could see that your household move has all the adventure you hoped for – and none of the trauma you feared!